Gaurav0502/Chatbot-Yes-No-Answering/README.md

 1. Yes
 2. No
-3. Seems like an error occurred while answering question.
+3. Seems like an error occurred while answering the question.

 Since, the knowledge of the chatbot was confined to a dataset, the questions were answering by querying a Pandas DataFrame.